Torram/magic-docs/docs/Client-Development/Functions/SharedHeader.md

 sidebar_position: 1
 ---

-Component that manages all the explorer headers.
+Component that manages all of the explorer headers.

 ## Functions